 The e-commerce sector in China

-- There are more than 750 million internet users in China;
+- There are around 70.6% of internet users in China;

-- 51% of the total online shopping is made on a mobile phone;
+- 51% of the total online shopping in China is made on a mobile phone;

-Foreign entrepreneurs in China who are interested in establishing an online shop in China can get in touch with one of our company formation agents and ask for complete support and assistance.
+Foreign entrepreneurs in China who are interested in online business in China can get in touch with one of our company formation agents and ask for complete support and assistance.